Groundswell NZ: Howl of a Protest

 On 5 July 2021, McKenzie invited farmers across New Zealand to participate in a nationwide "Howl of a Protest" campaign on 16 July to protest the Government's new and proposed freshwater regulations, winter grazing rules and indigenous biodiversity regulations.
 Protesters were encouraged to bring their utes, tractors and dogs into towns across New Zealand ranging from Gore in the South Island to Kerikeri in the North Island.
 Protests were organised in 20 towns including Alexandra, Gore, Invercargill, Mosgiel, Oamaru, Greymouth, Blenheim, Thames, Hastings, Palmerston North, and Kerikeri.

-On 16 July, Groundswell staged protests in 57 cities and towns across New Zealand including Auckland, Christchurch, Dunedin, Mosgiel, Whangārei, Dargaville, Kerikeri, Kaitaia, Levin, Dannevirke, Te Awamutu, Amberley, Greymouth, Alexandra, Wanaka, Invercargill, Timaru, Gisborne, and Hastings.
+On 16 July, Groundswell staged protests in 57 cities and towns across New Zealand including Auckland, Christchurch, Dunedin, Mosgiel, Whangārei, Dargaville, Kerikeri, Kaitaia, Levin, Dannevirke, Te Awamutu, Amberley, Greymouth, Alexandra, Wānaka, Invercargill, Timaru, Gisborne, and Hastings.
 The only city that Groundswell left off the protest circuit was the capital Wellington, which organisers described as an intentional decision.
 Pukekohe to Auckland organiser Scott Bright said that 50 tractors would be escorted by police along the Southern Motorway before progressing up the city into Queen Street.
 Bright also confirmed that vegetable growers would be donating three tonnes of vegetables to the Auckland City Mission.

 In Christchurch, a Groundswell protest was diverted from the city's Cathedral Square due to the large number of participants.
 In Dunedin, organisers decided not to stop in the city but to instead drive through the city's Octagon at noon before heading to a speech in Mosgiel.
 In Dunedin, a counter-protester holding a sign which read "No farming on a dead planet" had it ripped from her by a bystander.
-National Party Member of Parliament Nicola Willis attended the Wanaka protest.
+National Party Member of Parliament Nicola Willis attended the Wānaka protest.
 Timaru's streets were occupied by hundreds of utes, trucks, and tractors as South Canterbury farmers and tradespersons protested the Government's regulations.